uk-national-parking-platform/uk-national-parking-platform.github.io/StandardLocations.md

 <img src="https://npp-uk.org/assets/images//locations/UK Code Blocks.png">

 ## Reserved Ranges
-The reserved ranges are designed to act as buffers and to accommodate existing 6 digit zone codes.
-These reservations may need to be adjusted prior to publishing the final scheme.
+The reserved ranges are designed to act as buffers and to accommodate existing 6 digit zone codes and may need to be adjusted as more codes are allocated.
 Reserved ranges will also allow flexibility if scheme allocations fill and require extension.

 ## Send us your Location Codes!